m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-06-09-spamfilterbypass.md

 description: Building a local SMTP server to bypass spam filters
 ---

-**This Blog details setting up a local SMTP phishing server on a VPS from scratch to implement SPF,DKIM,DMARC and other modern checks to bypass modern spam filters like gmail, yahoo, outlook etc and to send/recieve unlimited mails for free as long as the hosting provider permits it.**
+**This Blog details setting up a local SMTP phishing server on a VPS from scratch to implement SPF,DKIM,DMARC and other modern checks to improve overall mail delivaribility and bypass modern spam filters like gmail, yahoo, outlook etc. Also building a local SMTP allows to send/recieve unlimited mails for free as long as the hosting provider permits it and you have bandwidth.**

 Refer to this [Starting Point Section](/permalinks/PhishOPS/StartingPoint) to understand the theory and techniques to bypass modern spam filters.